Making your own sensory bins is the way to go if you want a fast and frugal sensory activity for your toddler.

 Spring mix colored rice

-This is a simple to make recipe.
-I think I used a little too much food coloring and my pasta was a little darker colored than the colored pasta in the recipe, but it worked out great anyway.
+This is a simple recipe to make.
+I think I used a little too much food coloring and my pasta was a little darker color than the colored pasta in the recipe, but it worked out great anyway.

 Bugs in the Grass sensory bin

 Farm/garden themed sensory bin with colored pasta

 Ocean themed sensory bin with shells and sea life toys.